isabella232/ckanext-unhcr/README.md

 ## Microdata library

-Datasets could be published to the [UNHCR Microdata Library](https://microdata.unhcr.org/index.php/home).
+Datasets could be published to the [UNHCR Microdata Library](https://microdata.unhcr.org/index.php/home) which uses the [NADA](http://www.ihsn.org/nada) software.
 This is a manual task and is only allowed for Sysdadmins.

 Get collections: `https://microdata.unhcr.org/index.php/api/collections [GET]`.